joshuaferrara/node-steam-key/README.md

 # Notice

 By using this library, I (Joshua Ferrara) am relieved of any legal issues you run into while using this library.
-Activating Steam keys via an API is a touchy subject and is most likely frowned upon.
+This library is purely for educational purposes.
+Activating Steam keys via an unofficial API is a touchy subject and is most likely frowned upon.
 Keep this in mind while using this library.

 Finally, I do not provide **any** support for this library. **Use at your own risk.** Feel free to make any pull requests, though.